RishaanDevz/MultiLingo/README.md

-# 🌐 Bidirectional Translation System
+# 🌐 Polyglot 01

-Welcome to the Bidirectional Translation System!
-This funky project uses the awesome power of the M5 Atom Echo, OpenAI GPT-4, and OpenAI Whisper to deliver seamless bidirectional translation.
-Speak into the M5 Atom Echo, and watch (or rather, listen) as your words get transcribed, translated, and spoken back in another language.
+Welcome to the Polyglot 01!
+This  project uses the awesome power of the M5 Atom Echo, OpenAI GPT-4, and OpenAI Whisper to deliver seamless bidirectional translation.
+Speak into the Polyglot 01, and watch (or rather, listen) as your words get transcribed, translated, and spoken back in another language.
 All with a simple push of a button! 🎉

 ## Features
 - 🎤 Speech Recognition: Leveraging OpenAI Whisper for top-notch transcription.